sean-lamont/bait/_docs/data.md

 ## MIZAR40

-Processed for Premise Selection experiments.
+The [MIZAR40](https://github.com/JUrban/deepmath) premise selection dataset.
+Processed for the format in Premise Selection experiments.

 By default, creates a `mizar40` MongoDB database, with the following collections used for Premise Selection:
 - `split_data`